SARA DELIVERS RESULTS FOR SEATTLE.

-SARA IS DELIVERING FOR SEATTLE.
+SARA IS DELIVERING THEM.

 Since taking office, Sara has focused on practical solutions that make a difference: